Ignore writing advice, you want idea advice instead

 But when you make it stupid simple, everyone sees if it is a bad idea.

-Most writing advice, instead of ensuring you have a good idea, gives you the means to get away with a bad idea.
+Most writing advice, instead of ensuring you have a good idea, give you the means to get away with a bad idea.
 Writing advice is popular because bad ideas (boring, mainstream ideas) are popular.

 But we want to only work with good ideas, for our sake and the readers’ sake.
 Not because it’s easy but because it’s hard.
 So here’s what I mean when I say “write simply”: